Why did you start teaching? What (or who) inspired you?

 What new or future teaching innovations are you looking forward to?

 I quite like the idea of incorporating more enquiry-based learning, not least because it’s something that demonstrates to employers a student’s ability to work independently, self-organise, develop a project, etc.

 What do you enjoy the most about teaching?
 What’s the best part of your job?

-What are the biggest challenges faced by teaching staff?
+What do you feel are the biggest challenges faced by teaching staff?
 How do you overcome these?

 What lessons have you learned from your students?

 Students have shown me ways into texts I disliked and effective ways of using group dynamics.
 Finding ways to resolve students’ specific difficulties has produced helpful methods to communicate more widely.